 MSU is committed to cultivating a safe and inclusive campus community characterized by caring and respect for others.
 This promise extends to you whether you are a student, faculty or staff member, patient or visitor.

-Visit the MSU Police community outreach page for more information, including details about our Inclusion and Anti-Bias Unit.
+Visit the MSU Police community commitment page for more information, including details about our commitment to equity, Community Engagement Unit, and more.

 The SafeMSU App provides students with quick access to safety resources, including the virtual friend walk, one-touch emergency calls, access to Safe Ride, and a form to send tips to the police.

 In accordance with the Clery Act, the MSU Police Department operates an emergency notification system through email, text message or voice message sent to phones with campus safety warnings and information.
 Parents and guardians are welcome to subscribe to MSU Alerts to receive the same messages.

 The MSU campus also is equipped with a mass notification outdoor speaker system to launch severe weather warning sirens and/or an audible message detailing actions to take.

 Residence hall rooms feature hard-wired smoke detectors and fire-rated room and wing doors.
 Residents regularly participate in fire drills.
 All room doors have peepholes, and night receptionists are in place to see that only building residents — or guests signed in by residents and taking responsibility for them — are allowed in the building after hours.
 All halls have security cameras in the lobby.

 In addition to MSU’s extensive campus bus system, the Night Owl service provides late night transportation on campus after the buses stop running at 2 a.m.
 In addition, students can use StateWalk, an on-campus nighttime walking service in which pairs of volunteers will walk with individuals between on-campus destinations.